AdobeDocs/genstudio.en/help/user-guide/concepts.md

 ---
-title: Introduction to GenStudio
+title: GenStudio Concepts
 description: Learn Adobe GenStudio concepts and terminology.
 feature: Workflow, Generative AI
 ---

-# Introduction to GenStudio
+# GenStudio concepts

 GenStudio is a standalone enterprise product that embodies Adobe's content supply chain to streamline marketing campaigns.
 It is challenging to build personalized, brand-approved content at scale, monitor effectiveness, and adapt quickly to the ever-changing market.
 GenStudio brings Creative Cloud and Experience Cloud together in one application that leverages generative AI as a performance multiplier for enterprise marketing teams.